JetBrains-Research/ase2025-starter-kit/README.md

 ### Submitting your solution

-Go to the [submission page]() and upload the generated prediction file.
+Go to the [submission page](https://eval.ai/web/challenges/challenge-page/2497/submission) and upload the generated prediction file to the respective stage.